 One square on the list usually equals one page.
 Alternatively, it may be more convenient to divide a resource up into units or chapters – if so, they get a square each.

 Often they have activities they would like to remember to do.
 Currently, these include violin practice, hooping, creative writing and skipping.
 They decide how many sessions they would like to do per week, and draw one square per session.
 They each draw up their own lists (bonus handwriting and spelling practice!) and stick on the the wall.
 See them drawing them up in our Day in the Life.

 If they do extra pages or sessions they add a star.
 There have been many weeks when a child is inspired, and ends up proud of the 15 maths stars they managed to do!

 Sometimes, someone will decide to make a list for everyone.
 They’re flexible.

-I used to keep them for my own records, but as i’m not required to and space is limited by caravan life we throw them out at the end of every week.
+I used to keep our homeschool checklists for my own records, but as I’m not required to and space is limited by caravan life we throw them out at the end of every week.
 I imagine they could be kept as part of learning evidence for registration purposes in some areas.

 And of course, sometimes they decide they’ve just had enough.
-That’s OK too – there’s plenty of other things to be done on weeks off!
+That’s OK too – there are plenty of other things to be done on weeks off!

 And how has this translated to independent organisation now my children are teens?